Affiliate links on Android Authority may earn us a commission. Learn more.

 How to enable read receipts in Google Workspace Gmail

-Gmail disables the read receipts feature by default.
-So your Workspace account administrator has to enable it.
-Then it can take up to 24 hours for the feature to appear.
-If you’re the account administrator, here’s where you need to go and do.
+Gmail disables the read receipts feature by default — your Workspace account administrator has to enable it.
+It can then take up to 24 hours for the feature to appear.
+If you’re the account administrator, here’s what you need to do:

-Now go to Apps—>Google Workspace—>Gmail.
+2. Now go to Apps >Google Workspace >Gmail.
 Then select User settings on the right-hand side, where you’ll find an Email read receipts section.

 Requesting a read receipt